 We now open seven days a week with refreshments served every morning enabling the public to visit the historic features and the many interesting and inspirational exhibitions, along with the opportunity to meet informally with members of staff to discuss any spiritual or emotional concerns.
-Two excellent and well received exhibitions were by an artist displaying modern icon paintings, and a collection of light alabaster sculptures illustrating the feelings of grief and loss created by Jean Parker.
-Any income received from events helps to cover our running costs as well as serving the needs of our wider community.
-It also provides the opportunity to meet informally with members of staff to discuss any spiritual or emotional concerns.
+Two excellent and well-received exhibitions were by an artist displaying modern icon paintings, and a collection of light alabaster sculptures illustrating the feelings of grief and loss.
+Any income received from events helps towards our running costs as well as serving the needs of our wider community.